-Students can access an assessment of their needs, either on the phone or face to face with the option of further treatment offered by Open Mind.
+Students can access an assessment of their needs, either on the phone or face to face with the option of further treatment offered by Let's Talk.
 This support is aimed at students who are experiencing mild to moderate common mental health difficulties.

 How to make an appointment

 To ensure that we direct you to the appropriate service you must first book a Single Point of Access Appointment (SPA) where your needs will be assessed.
 These appointments can be booked via MyGateway.

 If you have already been working with one of the teams mentioned then please contact them in the first instance, follow the link on team name to email them.